 venture, by civil engineer Richard Husband at Rivelin, Sheffield, in the UK, between 1997

 The sophisticated design of the machine, which was powered by a 65hp Arrow GT500R 2-stroke, 2-cylinder, piston engine, was intended to improve on many aspects of the performance of current light autogyros.
-It incorporated composite components, a three bladed pusher airscrew, full instrumentation and provision for pre-rotating the lifting rotor to facilitate a "jump" takeoff.
+It incorporated composite components, an Arplast three-bladed pusher airscrew, full instrumentation and provision for pre-rotating the lifting rotor to facilitate a "jump" takeoff.

 Hornet was never licensed but it undertook taxiing trials in July 2002,

 probably becoming airborne for brief periods.
 Encouraged by these tests Husband started to